PINPAL/wm_gallery/README.md

 - Window sucks due to wallbang
 - Add more cover to gift shop (block bridge to mid)
-- Low walls to high
+- Low walls to bombsite b
+- Shipping container bad
 - Make rock on lock (lookg from ct brigther)
 - B bombsite quick site to heaven
 - Dirty mid angle